 [00:52:56]

-Krucial: A cloud infrastructure company helping organizations leverage satellite data.
+Krucial: A cloud infrastructure company helping organisations leverage satellite data.
 Grew significantly during the pandemic.

 [00:53:56]